groff_ms

 is the width of each column and

-is the space between columns.
+is the minimum distance between columns.

 Creating a table of contents